A Vermont artist’s #resistance project to discover, reinterpret, and promote the irreplaceable value of our National Parks and their people.

 What is a rediscovery

 Honor the great artist and activist Ansel Adams, who personally captured and promote the concept of “Wilderness Value” to conservation groups, Congress, Cabinet Members, and Presidents.
-Conduct two great American road trips to revisit, reinterpret, and reinvigorate value for our parks.
+Conduct multiple great American road trips to revisit, reinterpret, and reinvigorate value for our parks.
 In the spirit of his inspirational legacy, I hope to lift up his concept of The Wilderness Idea - “A mystique; a valid, intangible, non-materialist experience”.
 To this end, I desire to revisit some of the locations of the iconic photographs of Adams interpretation of wilderness and on the very same ground, interpret through paint a new record of these precious places as well as discover new spots along the way.
 Through a valuable permanent collection of plein-air paintings, and a personal study of the park’s people, I will record “Postcards from the Parks” though a virtual travel journal blog.
 Using social networking, environmental preservation organizations, and project partners, I intend to create a tribe of followers and awaken a new appreciation for our parks as Adams did almost 75 years ago.
 The ultimate goal is to create awareness, appreciation, and action to motivate a new generation to hit the road, experience these gifts with their own eyes, “Honor Ansel”, and join the resistance to protect these places for future generations.

 "It's horrifying that we have to fight our own government to save the environment."